Corona Uber Accident Lawyers

 To the naked eye, this case was a simple rear-end auto crash where our client suffered a disc herniation in his lumbar spine requiring two epidural pain management injections to help him with his pain.
 But our team managed to secure the maximum policy limits of the at-fault party due to the lifelong pain and future medical care he would require.– BENNY KHORSANDI

-Compensation Injured Victims May Recover After An Uber Accident
+Compensation Available In An Uber Accident Claim

 - Lost Income — Lost wages may also factor in if your injuries prevent you from working.
 This category encompasses lost wages during your recovery period and potential future earnings in the event of permanent work impairment.